pie chart

 I accidentally deleted the original version of this deck, which means all of the updates and the original description have been yeeted into the void.
 While I am sad about that, I finally got around to rewriting the description, so here we go.

 Until then, we play evasive.
 The deck runs quite a few ways of bouncing all nonland permanents, not only to make use of our many etb creatures, but primarily to slow down our opponents because there are very few strategies that are not hosed by bouncing their entire board repeatedly.
-While this deck is strong, and has quite a few good card draw spells, it's usually not good enough to control three player by itself, so often politics are required to keep people from ganging up on it.
+While this deck is strong, and it has quite a few good card draw spells, it's usually not good enough to control three players by itself, so often politics are required to keep people from ganging up on it.
 Propaganda and Maze of Ith are also good for this.
 Counterspells are used to prevent people from getting their game winning plays, but typically it's not a permanent solution and only good to stall for time, because this is a combo deck at it's heart.

 Suggestions